-Undergraduate students at another college or university who wish to transfer to CSM should request an application for admission from the Admissions Office.
+Undergraduate students at another college or university who wish to transfer to CSM should request an application for admission from the Admissions Office or apply online at www.mines.edu.

 A transfer student should apply for admission at the beginning of the final quarter or semester of attendance at his or her present college.
-The application will be evaluated upon receipt of the completed application form, high school transcript, transcripts covering all work taken from each university or college attended, and a list of courses in progress.
-The Director of Enrollment Management will then notify the student about his or her admission status.
-Admission is subject to satisfactory completion of current courses in progress and submission of a final, complete transcript.
+The application will be evaluated upon receipt of the completed application form, high school transcript, transcripts from each university or college attended, and a list of courses in progress.
+Admissions will then notify the student of his or her admission status.
+Admission is subject to satisfactory completion of current courses in progress and submission of a final transcript.